Nunes beats Peña to regain UFC women's bantamweight belt - WHIZ News

 Alexandre Pantoja quickly finished off Alex Perez on a tap out only 1:31 into their scheduled three-round men’s flyweight matchup.
 Pantoja (25-5), ranked No. 4, got atop Perez (24-7), No. 6, along the fence and locked his arms across Perez’s jaw to force the submission.

 Magomed Ankalaev scored a TKO at 3:09 of the second of three rounds over Anthony Smith in a men’s light heavyweight bout.
 Ankalaev (18-1), ranked No. 4, took down Smith (36-17), No. 5, in the first round and then pummeled him along the base of the fence early in the second round when referee Jacob Montalvo stopped the fight.
-Smith told those attending to him afterward as he sat on the mat that he had a broken left leg before he was helped from the cage.
+Smith injured his left leg and was helped from the cage, but White said there was no fracture.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports